paracrawl/keops/administrators.md

 6. Free translation
 7. Valid translation

-More information about these labels is available on KEOPS (clicking on _Validation guidelines_).
-You may also refer to the [ELRC Validation Guidelines document](http://www.lr-coordination.eu/sites/default/files/common/Validation_guidelines_CEF-AT_v6.2_20180720.pdf).
+You may refer to the [ELRC Validation Guidelines document](http://www.lr-coordination.eu/sites/default/files/common/Validation_guidelines_CEF-AT_v6.2_20180720.pdf) for more information about these labels.

 If a label is not selected, the sentence will be __pending__.